openstack-archive/dragonflow/README.rst

 Dragonflow implements Neutron using a lightweight embedded SDN Controller.

-Dragonflow is available in two configurations: Distributed and Centralized.

 Our project mission is *to Implement advanced networking services in a manner that is efficient, elegant and resource-nimble*